MFuji98/programming_4_semester/README.md

 ### 3 lab
 in 3/first_step
-vtk files were about 10 Gb so... video on youtube: https://youtu.be/CEqrwb3g-tw
+didn't include vtk files because they were 10 Gb link to youtube video: https://youtu.be/CEqrwb3g-tw

+## Microproject
+in microproject/
+Trying to simulate difraction on soap bubbles